North American Charging Standard

-The North American Charging Standard (NACS), also known as the North American Charging System and officially designated SAE J3400, is an electric vehicle (EV) charging connector developed by Tesla, Inc. and maintained by SAE International.
-It has been endorsed by the U.S. government since December 2023.
+The North American Charging System (NACS), colloquially known as the North American Charging Standard and officially designated SAE J3400, is the standard for an electric vehicle (EV) charging plug and port system (particularly the connector) developed by Tesla, Inc. and maintained by SAE International.
+This standard is in the process of becoming the unified EV charging standard across North America.

-Tesla introduced the physical connector design, originally called the Tesla charging connector, with the Model S in 2012; however, it was not until 2021 that Tesla vehicles began supporting the communications protocol that is specified as part of NACS.
+Tesla introduced the physical connector design, originally called the Tesla charging connector, with the Model S in 2012; however, it was not until 2021 that Tesla vehicles began supporting the expanded communications protocol that is specified as part of NACS.
 In 2022, Tesla opened the standard to other manufacturers, and SAE International formally standardized it in 2023.
 NACS uses a single compact connector for both AC and DC charging, sharing common pins for both modes, unlike other systems that require different or larger connectors for DC fast charging.

 Between May 2023 and February 2024, most major automakers announced plans to adopt NACS for their North American EVs beginning with the 2025 model year, replacing the Combined Charging System Combo 1 connector (CCS1).
 Access to the Tesla Supercharger network, regarded as more reliable and extensive than other networks, was cited as a major factor in the transition.
 Several EV charging network operators and charging equipment manufacturers also announced plans to adopt NACS connectors.